rmrk-team/rmrk-spec/standards/rmrk2.0.0/entities/base.md

 {
   "id": {
     "type": "string",
     "description": "Defines unique ID of part in this base.
 Must be alphanumeric, no dots or dashes."
   },
   "type": {
     "type": "string",
     "description": "Defines fixed or slot part",
     "values": ["fixed", "slot"]
   },
   "equippable": {
     "type": "string[]",
     "description": "A list of Collection IDs (see Collection entity) containing NFTs equippable into slots of this base.
 Starter (default) value is an array with a single, empty string."
   },
   "src": {
     "type": "string",
     "description": "URL to resource, or direct SVG data (<svg></svg>).
 Optional when type is `slot`."
   },
+  "thumb": {
+    "type": "string",
+    "description": "Optional URL to an image resource, used to display in place of audio/video players."
+  },
   "z": {
     "type": "number",
-    "description": "Only applies to SVG base.
-Defines layer height of SVG element."
+    "description": "Defines layer height of an element."
-  }
+  },
+  "x": {
+    "type": "number",
+    "description": "Defines layer position of an element along an x-axis."
+  },
+  "y": {
+    "type": "number",
+    "description": "Defines layer position of an element along an y-axis."
+  },
 }
 ```